 Marriage, Couples, and Family Counseling

-This program track is designed to prepare counselors to address a variety of mental health and relationship issues from a family systems framework.
+This program option is designed to prepare counselors to address a variety of mental health and relationship issues from a family systems framework.
 Students in this program are trained to work with individuals, families, or couples from a systems perspective.
-In addition, this program track prepares students to work with both children and adolescents.
+In addition, this program option prepares students to work with both children and adolescents.
 The Marriage and Family Counseling program meets educational licensure requirements for a Licensed Clinical Professional Counselor in the State of Montana.
 Up to 1500 hours of the supervised counseling experience obtained during the program can be applied to the 3000 hours of supervised counseling experience needed prior to licensure in the state of Montana.

-After licensure, graduates of the Marriage and Family Counseling track work in a variety of counseling contexts where they see children, adolescents, individuals, couples, and families.
-In this program track you are prepared to work with individuals, as well as with couples and families.
+After licensure, graduates of the Marriage and Family Counseling option work in a variety of counseling contexts where they see children, adolescents, individuals, couples, and families.
+In this program, you are prepared to work with individuals, as well as with couples and families.
 This extended focus beyond individual counseling provides a well-rounded training experience.

-The goal of the MFC program track is to develop competent professionals in the practice of marriage and family counseling.
+The goal of the MFC option is to develop competent professionals in the practice of marriage and family counseling.
 This is accomplished through:

 - Mastery of a body of knowledge which emphasizes human development and the family in context of the multiple systems in which it is embedded.